Marvel's 'Guardians' rockets to $94 million domestic debut

-"Guardians of the Galaxy," Walt Disney Co's offbeat space adventure featuring extraterrestrial misfits and a talking raccoon, made $94 million in ticket sales this weekend, setting a record for an August film opening.
+"Guardians of the Galaxy," Walt Disney Co's offbeat space adventure featuring extraterrestrial misfits and a talking raccoon, made $94 million (55.8 million pounds) in ticket sales this weekend, setting a record for an August film opening.

-The film's strong beginning, however, isn't likely to jumpstart a lackluster summer box office season.
+The film's strong beginning, however, isn't likely to jumpstart a lacklustre summer box office season.

 The 3D movie, which stars lesser-known characters in Disney's Marvel comic book universe, added $66.4 million from international markets, for a global debut of $160.4 million, Disney said on Sunday.

-"Guardians" outgunned last weekend's leader, the science-fiction thriller "Lucy" that collected another $18.3 million in sales at domestic theaters, according to estimates from Rentrak.
+"Guardians" outgunned last weekend's leader, the science-fiction thriller "Lucy" that collected another $18.3 million in sales at domestic theatres, according to estimates from Rentrak.

 "Lucy" stars Scarlett Johansson as a woman with a super-powered brain.

-"Get On Up," a biography of the soul singer James Brown, was third with $14 million in its first weekend in theaters.
+"Get On Up," a biography of the soul singer James Brown, was third with $14 million in its first weekend in theatres.

 "Guardians" stars an ensemble cast that includes Zoe Saldana, Vin Diesel, Bradley Cooper and Chris Pratt.
 After positive reviews, the film was the year's biggest Thursday night opening with $11.2 million in sales starting with 7 p.m. shows.

-Note: (This story has been corrected to eliminate reference to Marvel in paragraph 13.
-"Trasformers: Age of Extinction" is a Paramount film.)